Orpowell/autodock-vina-automator/README.md

 - The path to the directory containing all pre-processed files.
 - e.g MyWorkingDirectory

+Receptor:
+- The file name of the target protein
+- e.g: ProteinX.pdbqt

+(Optional) Flexible Receptor:
+- A.V.A will prompt you to choose whether you want to perform flexible docking.
+If so provide file name of the flexible receptor.
+- e.g: ProteinX-flex.pdbqt
+- If selected, exhaustiveness is set to 32 by default.
+(This option may dramatically slow down run time)

 Ligand(s):
 - The file name for each ligand separated by a space
 - e.g: Ligand1.pdbqt Ligand2.pdbqt Ligand3.pdbqt

-Receptor:
-- The file name of the target protein
-- e.g: ProteinX.pdbqt

 Coordinates:
 - The coordinates of the search area separated by spaces formatted as x y z